ebanx/woocommerce-gateway-ebanx/readme.txt

 * Select an expiration date for cash payments
 * Have all the requested information gathered on one checkout page entirely integrated with your platform
 * Allow your customers to save their credit card to buy with just one-click and improve your conversions
-* Do not worry about your customer's sensitive data, because everything is saved in EBANX environment using PCI standards
 * Set individual interest rates for each credit card installment plan
 * Create orders & request refunds directly in your WooCommerce store
 * Accept Local Currencies based on your WooCommerce Currency Options, to be processed by EBANX